-- Who's a Millennial and how this research was conducted.
+- Who is a Millennial and how this research was conducted.

 - The top motivators and driving forces for this Generation.

-- Eight tips for managing, training and retaining Generation Y
+- 8 tips for managing, training and retaining Generation Y

 Interviewing: Bette Price, The Price Group Leadership

 Topic #1 - Who's a Millennial and How This Research Was Conducted:

 - Millennial/Generation Y - Employees born 1978 - 2000.
 (People as young as 15 and up to 37 years old)

 - Research: Two years, over 500 Millennials who were college graduated and working

 in their careers.
 Included: surveys, assessments, one-one interviews

 Topic # 2: Top Values and Driving Forces